Understanding Statutory Breathing Space (Debt Respite Scheme)

 Does the breathing space scheme stop bailiffs (statutory and mental health crisis)?

-Yes, once you have the breathing space scheme in place this will protect you from bailiff action being taken.
+Yes, once you have the breathing space scheme in place this will protect you from bailiff (enforcement officer) action being taken.

 Bailiffs can also be referred to as enforcement agents or County Court bailiffs.
 They have the legal power to do so either by seeking payment or through the sale of goods.